Timothy C. Hain, MD of Chicago Dizziness and Hearing Page last modified: March 21, 2016

 e.
 Corticosteroids.
 Mechanism of action not clear.
 May be related to the inhibition of arachidonic acid release.
 Dexamethasone is reportedly as effective as ondansetron for prevention of PONV (Wattwil et al. 2003)

 - methylprednisolone (typically given as a "dose pak")

 f.
 Cannabinoids.
-Acts on higher centers in the cortex. -- dronabinol.
-Rarely used until all else has failed.
+Acts on higher centers in the cortex. -- dronabinol and relatives.
+These are rarely used until all else has failed.

-In recent years (e.g. 2010) Ondansetron has become generic and now can sometimes be obtained at a reasonable price.
-Ondansetron can be taken as a branded sublingual preparation (either the "ODT" form or the "Zuplenz oral soluable form").
-According to our patients and web surveys, Costco is by far the most reasonable place to find generic Ondansetron.
+In recent years (e.g. 2010) ondansetron has become generic and can be obtained at a reasonable price.
+Ondansetron can be taken as a branded sublingual preparation (either the "ODT" form) for a markup of about 10 fold over the non-sublingual preparation.
+You pay a lot for some artificial flavoring.
+According to our patients and web surveys, Costco pharmacy is by far the most reasonable place to find generic Ondansetron.
 RiteAid is the worst by a gigantic margin.
 Unless your health insurance is very good, the brand name versions of ondansetron will likely be prohibitively priced.

 a.
 Active against highly emetogenic chemotherapy.

 - 5-HT3 receptor antagonists (e.g. ondasetron)

 - substituted benzamides (high dose -- e.g. metoclopramide).